The ultraviolet continuum slopes of high-redshift galaxies: evidence for the emergence of dust-free stellar populations at z > 10: Sample Selection and Properties

 Evidence for \lya \ damping wings and even strong proximate damped \lya \ systems (DLAs) has been revealed from early \emph{JWST} NIRSpec/PRISM spectroscopy of galaxies at $z>8$ \citep{curtis-lake2023, heintz2023, umeda2023}.
 Both effects act to soften the \lya \ break and are a potential source of systematic bias in our derived value of $\beta$.

 To account for the effect of the \lya \ damping wing, we included $x_{\mathrm{HI}}$ as a free parameter in our fits as described above.
-Although it is not possible to constrain $x_{\mathrm{HI}}$ from photometric data alone, our method enabled us to marginalise over the uncertainties on $\beta$ related to the unknown \lya \ damping wing strength.
-We found that marginalising over $x_{\mathrm{HI}}$ had a minor effect on our results relative to assuming a fixed value of $x_{\mathrm{HI}}=1.0$; the median value of $\beta$ became marginally redder (${\Delta \beta = 0.02}$) and the median uncertainties were unchanged.
+Although it is not possible to constrain $x_{\mathrm{HI}}$ from photometric data alone, our method allowed us to marginalise over the uncertainties related to the unknown \lya \ damping wing strength.
+We found that marginalising over $x_{\mathrm{HI}}$ had a minor effect on our results compared to assuming a fixed value of $x_{\mathrm{HI}}=1.0$; the median value of $\beta$ became marginally redder (${\Delta \beta = 0.02}$) and the median uncertainties were unchanged.
 Object-to-object variations of up to ${\Delta \beta = \pm 0.3}$ were observed, but these were completely consistent with scatter due to the typical photometric uncertainties.
-Overall, we find that the average value of $\beta$ derived from broadband photometry is not strongly affected by the unknown strength of the \lya \ damping wing.
+In general, we find that the average value of $\beta$ derived from broadband photometry is not strongly affected by the unknown strength of the \lya \ damping wing.

-Recently, \citet{heintz2023} presented evidence for excess DLA absorption in three galaxies at $z > 8$.
-These DLAs are likely due to large \hi \ gas reservoirs in the interstellar and circumgalactic medium along the line-of-sight; crucially, they lead to an attenuation of flux redward of \lya \ in excess of the neutral IGM damping wing (see, for example, figure 1 of \citealt{heintz2023} and the discussion in \citealt{keating2023}).
+Recently, \citet{heintz2023} presented evidence for excess DLA absorption in three galaxies at $z > 8$. \citet{heintz2023} argue that the strong absorption is likely due to large \hi \ gas reservoirs in the interstellar and circumgalactic medium along the line-of-sight; this leads to an attenuation of flux redward of \lya \ in excess of the neutral IGM damping wing (see, for example, Figure 1 of \citealt{heintz2023} and the discussion in \citealt{keating2023}).
 We investigated the effect of DLA absorption by including a DLA at the source redshift with a neutral hydrogen column density of $N_{\rm HI} = 10^{22.5} \, \rm{cm}^{-2}$ in our model and re-fitting the sample.
-This column density is the upper limit of the \citet{heintz2023} measurements, and also at the upper end of the $N_{\rm HI}$ distribution measured from gamma ray burst (GRB) afterglow spectra \citep{tanvir2019}.
+This column density is the upper limit of the \citet{heintz2023} measurements, and also at the upper end of the $N_{\rm HI}$ distribution measured from the afterglow spectra of gamma-ray bursts (GRBs) \citep{tanvir2019}.
 Again, we find that the overall effect on $\beta$ is negligible (median ${\Delta \beta = -0.01}$ with respect to the default assumptions).
 The offset becomes more significant at the lowest redshifts where the difference between a DLA and the \lya \ damping wing is more pronounced.
-For sources at $z<9.5$, the median offset is ${\Delta \beta = -0.05}$, however this is still not large enough to affect the results presented here.
+For sources at $z<9.5$, the median offset is ${\Delta \beta = -0.05}$, however, this is still not large enough to affect the results presented here.